-This finding is interesting in that countries that traditionally have higher happiness indices have larger gaps, and are more impacted by psoriasis.
-People may find that having a debilitating condition in an otherwise happy country make it tougher.
-This corroborates with the seemingly paradoxical finding that higher mental health issues and suicide rates in wealthier and happier countries7.
-That is, people may find happiness or satisfaction as "relative to others you can see."
-The other factor at play may be cultural.
+This finding is interesting in those countries that traditionally have higher happiness indices, have larger gaps, and are more impacted by psoriasis.
+People may find that having a debilitating condition in an otherwise happy country makes it tougher.
+This corroborates the seemingly paradoxical finding that higher mental health issues and suicide rates in wealthier and happier countries.7 That is, people may find happiness or satisfaction as “relative to others you can see.”
+The other factor at play may be culture.
 Collectivist cultures have a smaller happiness gap in the general population as well as in the psoriasis population.

 Gert Jan Hofstede – Associate Professor at Wageningen University – explains further:

-In a collectivistic society, being able to fulfil one's role in that society or in the family /tribe/organisation is the main source of fulfilment, and psoriasis would not stand in its way.
-In an individualistic society, ‘the brand me' is the main source of happiness, and psoriasis lessens brand value since you may see yourself as less beautiful and attractive8.
+In a collectivistic society, being able to fulfill one’s role in that society or the family /tribe/organization is the main source of fulfillment, and psoriasis would not stand in its way.
+In an individualistic society, ‘the brand me’ is the main source of happiness, and psoriasis lessens brand value since you may see yourself as less beautiful and attractive.8

 - Up to 35.6% of people with psoriasis can be lifted out of misery by reducing extreme stress.

 A visible condition like psoriasis will always have a social component to it.
-Traditional studies that have focused on the measurable, and have eschewed patient's subjective reporting may be lacking in an important component of the disease's true impact.
-A combination approach of taking both patient experiences and measurable data like PASI may lead to more efficacious and human interventions with high compliance.
+Traditional studies that have focused on the measurable and have eschewed patient’s subjective reporting may lack an essential component of the disease’s actual impact.
+A combination approach of taking patient experiences and measurable data like PASI may lead to more efficacious and human interventions with high compliance.

 The full report of the 2017 Psoriasis Happiness Report can be downloaded here: